 - X Measures are in place to ensure appropriate cleaning and disinfecting of space, surfaces and objects throughout the school.
 These may include (check all that apply). - X A cleaning and disinfecting schedule have been established in order to avoid both under- and over-use of cleaning products. - X Buses are thoroughly cleaned and disinfected daily and after transporting any individual who is exhibiting symptoms of COVID-19.
 Drivers are equipped with disinfectant wipes and disposable gloves to support disinfection of surfaces as needed during a run.
-Frequently touched surfaces are disinfected after every completed bus route. - X Common areas and frequently touched objects in those areas (tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, elevator switches and buttons, touch screens, printers/copiers, grab bars, and handrails) are disinfected three times daily using appropriate products (see below). - X Use of shared objects is eliminated wherever possible, for example, water fountains are shut down and individual water bottles are provided as an alternative, high touch playground equipment may be taken out of use and replaced with no-touch playground games, etc. - X Where individualized alternatives are not feasible, for example, in laboratories and art rooms where some equipment may have to be used by multiple students, objects and surfaces are cleaned and disinfected between users. - X Cleaning products that are effective against COVID-19 (these are listed on the Environmental Protection Agency (EPA)-approved list "N) are used according to product instructions.
-When EPA-approved disinfectants are not available, alternative disinfectants can be used (for example, 1/3 cup of bleach added to 1 gallon of water, or 70% alcohol solutions).
-Do not mix bleach or other cleaning and disinfection products together this causes toxic fumes that may be very dangerous to breathe. - X Custodial and other staff responsible for cleaning and disinfecting school surfaces and objects are trained on manufacturer's directions, Cal/OSHA requirements for safe use and as required by the Healthy Schools Act, as applicable. - X Custodial staff and other staff responsible for cleaning and disinfecting are equipped with appropriate personal protective equipment, including gloves, eye protection, respiratory protection and other appropriate protective equipment as required by the product - X All cleaning products are kept out of children's reach and stored in a space with restricted access. - X Ventilation is maximized during cleaning and disinfecting to the extent feasible If using air conditioning, use the setting that brings in fresh air.
-Replace and check air filters and filtration systems to ensure optimal air quality. - X Enhanced cleaning of school premises is done when students are not at school with adequate time to let spaces air out before the start of the school day - X Steps are taken to ensure that all water systems and sinks are safe to use after a prolonged facility shutdown to minimize the risk of Legionnaires' disease and other diseases associated with water. - X Restrooms, lobbies, break rooms, and lounges and other common areas are being disinfected frequently, on the following schedule: - X Restrooms: Two times per day - X Lobbies/entry areas: Daily - X Teacher/staff break rooms: Daily - X Class rooms: Daily
+Frequently touched surfaces are disinfected after every completed bus route. - X Common areas and frequently touched objects in those areas (tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, elevator switches and buttons, touch screens, printers/copiers, grab bars, and handrails) are disinfected three times daily using appropriate products (see below). - X Use of shared objects is eliminated wherever possible, for example, water fountains are shut down and individual water bottles are provided as an alternative, high touch playground equipment may be taken out of use and replaced with no-touch playground games, etc. - X Where individualized alternatives are not feasible, for example, in laboratories and art rooms where some equipment may have to be used by multiple students, objects and surfaces are cleaned and disinfected between users. - X Cleaning products that are effective against COVID-19 (these are listed on the Environmental Protection Agency (EPA)-approved list "N) are used according to product instructions. - X To reduce asthma risk disinfectant products on list N with asthma-safer ingredients (hydrogen peroxide, citric acid or lactic acid) are selected.
+Products which contain peroxyacetic (peracetic) acid, sodium hypochlorite (bleach) or quaternary ammonium compounds are avoided. - X Custodial and other staff responsible for cleaning and disinfecting school surfaces and objects are trained on manufacturer's directions, Cal/OSHA requirements for safe use and as required by the Healthy Schools Act, as applicable. - X Custodial staff and other staff responsible for cleaning and disinfecting are equipped with appropriate personal protective equipment, including gloves, eye protection, respiratory protection and other appropriate protective equipment as required by the product - X All cleaning products are kept out of children's reach and stored in a space with restricted access. - X Ventilation is maximized during cleaning and disinfecting to the extent feasible If using air conditioning, use the setting that brings in fresh air.
+Replace and check air filters and filtration systems to ensure optimal air quality. - X Cleaning is done when students are not at school with adequate time to let spaces air out before the start of the school day. - X Steps are taken to ensure that all water systems and sinks are safe to use after a prolonged facility shutdown to minimize the risk of Legionnaires' disease and other diseases associated with water. - X Restrooms, lobbies, break rooms, and lounges and other common areas are being disinfected frequently, on the following schedule: - X Restrooms: Daily - X Lobbies/entry areas: Daily

+X Teacher/staff break rooms: